gennadiy-gaysha/PP_5_art_showcase/README.md

 ### Code

-This project draws significant inspiration from the[Code Institute](https://codeinstitute.net/) walk-through project, Moments, and has undergone extensive modifications.
+This project draws significant inspiration from the [Code Institute](https://codeinstitute.net/) walk-through project, Moments, and has undergone extensive modifications.

 The ArtShowcase project incorporated and adapted several files originally from the Moments project, including:

 - CurrentUserContext.js
 - useRedirect.js
 - axiosDefault.js
-- useClickOutsideToggle
+- useClickOutsideToggle.js

 Additionally, to tailor the project to the specific requirements of ArtShowcase, inspiration was taken or certain functionalities were adapted from these files: